GregRos/Imms/Readme.md

 **Imms** provides the following sequential collections:

  1. **ImmList:** A very versatile sequential collection that supports pretty much every operation you can name, including addition/removal at either end, get and set by index, insert/remove by index, concatenation, splitting, subsequences... all of these are implemented using specialized algorithms that perform up to `O(logn)`.
- 1. **ImmVector:** Offers less functionality than ImmList, but performs a lot better for most operations.
+ 1. <span style="color:silver">**ImmVector:** Offers less functionality than ImmList, but performs a lot better for some operations.
 It is generally recommended that you use ImmList for most purposes.
-ImmVector's performance approaches mutable collections for some operations.
+ImmVector's performance approaches mutable collections for some operations.</span>

+	This collection is greyed out because it needs a bit more work, performance-wise (it's still great, but it could be better)

 ### Sets
 Sets store collections of unique elements.
 An example of a set is `HashSet<T>`.